 Troels Randbøll Støvring CEO of Twill

-Today i am delighted to have with us Troels Randbøll Støvring, CEO of TWILL Logistics.
+Today I am delighted to have with us Troels Randbøll Støvring, CEO of TWILL Logistics.

 Born out of a desire to simplify shipping for small and medium enterprises, Twill is a multi-carrier digital freight forwarder that enables you to book, manage and monitor your shipments at the click of a button – from quotation and documentation right through to delivery.
 They take the complexity of getting your cargo from point A to point B and make it seamless.
 Now present in 19 countries, Twill is rapidly expanding worldwide.

-Troels has been with the Maersk group since 2012, first part of Maersk Tankers, then Damco and now Twill.
+Troels has been with the Maersk group since 2012, the first part of Maersk Tankers, then Damco and now Twill.
 He took the position of starting a start-up within a corporate.
 The idea was generated in a strategic assessment done 4 months earlier by Damco.
-First task was to get a small team which relocated to Berlin …and I will let Troels tell you the rest of the story…
+The first task was to get a small team which relocated to Berlin …and I will let Troels tell you the rest of the story…

 Some of the highlights from the podcast:

 - Changing its brand affiliation from ‘Damco’ to ‘Maersk’ – why is it important?

 - How does Twill use Agile to build fast?

 - What makes Troels proud about building Twill?

 Episode #26: Troels Randbøll Støvring CEO of Twill Logistics